rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 to the `<start>` symbol.
 This is however not a restriction in practice as you can always rewrite the grammar to conform.

+For this post, we use the following terms:

+* The _alphabet_ is the set all of symbols in the input language
+* A _terminal_ is a single alphabet symbol.
+Note that this is slightly different from usual definitions (done here for ease of parsing).
+(Usually a terminal is a contiguous sequence of symbols from the alphabet.
+However, both kinds of grammars have a one to one correspondence, and can be converted easily.)
+* A _nonterminal_ is a symbol outside the alphabet whose expansion is _defined_ in the grammar using _rules_ for expansion.
+* A _rule_ is a finite sequence of _terms_ (two types of terms: terminals and nonterminals) that describe an expansion of a given terminal.
+* A _definition_ is a set of _rules_ that describe the expansion of a given nonterminal.
+* A _context-free grammar_ is  composed of a set of nonterminals and corresponding definitions that define the structure of the nonterminal.
+* A terminal _derives_ a string if the string contains only the symbols in the terminal.
+A nonterminal derives a string if the corresponding definition derives the string.
+A definition derives the  string if one of the rules in the definition derives the string.
+A rule derives a string if the sequence of terms that make up the rule can derive the string, deriving one substring after another contiguously (also called parsing).
+* A *derivation tree* is an ordered tree that describes how an input string is derived by the given start symbol.
+Also called a *parse tree*.

 <form name='python_run_form'>
 <textarea cols="40" rows="4" name='python_edit'>